rachelcleaveland/memglue-litmus-testing/README.md

   Murphi model templates of Ordered MemGlue, Unordered MemGlue, and Unordered MemGlue with MSI clusters to be used during litmus testing.
-Also contains the RC11 cat model used in this work.
+Also contains the cat model for RC11 for reference.

 * **tests**